moekhodry11/PIC-Interrupt-Lab/README.md

 # PIC16F877A-Interrupt-Lab
- This repository contains code and documentation for a lab project on interrupt programming using the PIC16F877A microcontroller and the mikroC IDE.
+  This code implements a garage security system that uses a password-protected keypad to control the opening and closing of a garage door motor.
+The motor runs for 4 seconds after the correct password is entered, regulated by timer interrupts.

 # Getting started